 Registered Student Organizations

-There are over 500 registered student organizations at the University of Houston!
+There are over 450 registered student organizations at the University of Houston including College / Professional, Fraternities / Sororities, Honors, International / Ethnic, Political / Social Action, Recreational / Hobbies, Religious / Spiritual, Special Interest, and everything in between.
 No matter who you are or where your interests lie, there is a place for you amongst our student groups.
 Enrich your learning experience and join the organization that matches your interests.
-Student organizations are open to all enrolled University of Houston students.
+Student organizations are open to all registered University of Houston students.
 For more information, please contact the Center for Student Involvement at uh.edu/csi or 832-842-6245.
 You can visit http://www.uh.edu/getinvolved to find more information about registered student organizations at the University of Houston.